MarioVilas/winappdbg/doc/source/MoreExamples.rst

 This example will find all memory addresses in a target process that are executable and whose address consists of alphanumeric characters only.
 This is useful when exploiting a stack buffer overflow and the input string is limited to alphanumeric characters only.

+Note that in 64 bit processors most memory addresses are not alphanumeric, so this example is meaningful for 32 bits only.

 :download:`Download <../../examples/miscellaneous/find_alnum.py>`

 .. literalinclude:: ../../examples/miscellaneous/find_alnum.py